pingcap/tidb/docs/design/2022-03-16-functional-dependency.md

 #### Logical Selection

-As you can see from the sql example above, logical selection from where/have clause can be used as a filter to filter data, the selected data will have the properties constrained by this predicate.
-The most common FD constructed from selection are constant, not null and equivalence, corresponding to t.a=1, t.a=1 and t.a = t.b respectively.
-The reason why ta=1 can generate both constant and not null is that in the expression calculation, if t.a is null, then null=1 will be calculated as null, and when the result of the predicate in where is null, this row will be rejected.
-So after the data is passed from this filter, t.a mustn't be null and must be 1 only.
-For most operators, there is a null value rejection feature with them, which means that if a parameter on the any side of an operator is null, then the final result is null (just like what t.a=1 is shown here).
+As you can see from the sql example above, logical selection from where/having clause can be used to filter data.
+The selected data will have the properties constrained by this predicate.
+Most common FDs constructed from selection are constant, not null and equivalence, corresponding to t.a=1, t.a=1 and t.a = t.b respectively.
+The reason why t.a=1 can generate both constant and not null relationship is that in the expression calculation, if t.a is null, then null=1 will be calculated as null, and when the result of the predicate in where is null, this row will be rejected.
+So after the data is pulled from this filter, t.a mustn't be null and must be 1 only.
+For most operators, null value rejection characteristic is with them, which means that if a parameter on the any side of an operator is null, then the final result is null (just like what t.a=1 is shown here).

 #### Logical Projection

 Logical projection can be described simply because it does not generate FD itself, but truncate some useless FD sets according to the projected columns.
-For example, providing that the FD graph has {a} -> {b} & {b} -> {c}, when only the {a,c} columns are selected in the projection, we need to maintain the closure and transitive properties of this functional dependency graph, generating the remaining {a} -> {c} functional dependencies for the rest when column b is projected out.
+For example, providing that the FD graph has {a} -> {b} & {b} -> {c}, when only the {a,c} columns are selected in the projection, we need to maintain the closure and transitive properties of this functional dependency graph, generating the remaining {a} -> {c} functional dependencies for the rest FD graph when column b is projected out.

 #### Logical Aggregation

 Logical aggregation mainly builds related FDs around the columns or expressions in the group by clause.
-It should be noted that if there is no group by clause, but there is agg function, all rows should be implicitly regarded as one group.
-Columns or expressions from group by clause naturally functional determine these aggregate expressions, but for others, it's waited to be judged, that's what and where only-full-group-by check does.
+It should be noted that if there is no group by clause but agg functions, all rows should be implicitly regarded as one group.
+Columns or expressions from group by clause naturally functional determine these aggregate expressions.
+But for others, they're waited to be judged, that's what and where only-full-group-by check does.

 #### Logical Join

-Logical join must be the most difficult part to infer with, because the presence or absence of join key values, the variability of join conditions, and the difference of join types will all lead to the diversity of FD inference.
+Logical join must be the most difficult part to infer with, because the presence of join key values, the variability of join conditions, and the difference of join types will all lead to the diversity of FD inference.
 For inner join, the final data comes first from cartesian product of inner and outer join side, and then pull the result through the filter generated from the inner join predicate (same as what selection does in where clause).
-Since reducing row data does not affect the presence or absence of FD in that join side, data after the cartesian product can retain all FDs of operators at both sides of the join.
-But when data pulled through filters, it is necessary to add the FD generated by the inner join condition.
+Since reducing row data does not affect the presence of FD in that join side, data after the cartesian product can retain all FDs of operators at both sides of the join.
+But when data pulled through filters, it is necessary to add the FD generated by the inner join conditions.

-For outer join, we need to consider more, because outer join will choose the connection method based on the position of the join condition and the presence or absence of the join key.
+For outer join, we need to consider more, because outer join will choose the connection method based on the position of the join conditions and the presence of the join key.

-* only inner condition                --- apply inner filter after the cartesian product is made, which means no supplied-null row will be appended on the inner side.
+* only inner side condition           --- apply inner filter after the cartesian product is made, which means no supplied-null row will be appended on the inner side.
 * has outer condition or join key     --- apply all of this filter as matching judgement on the process of cartesian product, which means supplied-null row will be appended on the inner side when matching is failed.

 both cases will keep all rows from the outer side, but the time to apply the filter depends on where the conditions come from, which leading whether append the null rows on the inner side.
 So what's the big deal between this two? the former one can be seen as a inner join, but the later can only keep the FD from the outer side join, inner side's FD and filter FD has many complicated rules to infer with, we are not going to expand all of this here.